 The island is home to a specific variety of tomato called, you guessed it, “Santorini tomatoes”, which are the size of cherries.
 Sweet and with an intense red colour, they form the centrepiece of ntomatokeftedes (tomato fritters).
 The vegetarian appetiser is fried in a thick batter using hot olive oil with peppers and onions, mint, and other aromatic herbs.

 The Cave of Nikolas in Akrotiri serves the most succulent ntomatokeftedes in Santorini; this family-owned restaurant is supplied daily with fresh produce taken straight from the family’s veg garden, which makes owner and cook Margarita’s ntomatokeftedes special.
 Try the classic version with plum tomatoes, fava, fresh and dry onion, feta cheese and basil, or order the fish version with cod – ideal for pescatarians.

 Don’t miss your chance to try it at Krinaki tavern in Finikia, Oia, paired with feta cheese and sautéed red Florina peppers, or in the form of melitzanosalata, a traditional Greek, smoked eggplant salad.

-A traditional sweet you can find around Easter time, melitinia is a delicious sweet cheese pie made with fresh mizithra cheese, sugar, and mastiha powder.
-While talented home bakers have mastered these little treats over the past decades, traditional bakeries on the island bake them as well.
+A traditional sweet you can find around Eastertime, melitinia is a delicious sweet cheese pie made with fresh mizithra cheese, sugar and mastiha (mastic) powder.
+While talented home-bakers have mastered these little treats over the past decades, traditional bakeries on the island bake them as well.